-1.15 Rochford District Council's motto is "Our Heritage, Our Future".
+Rochford District Council's motto is "Our Heritage, Our Future".
 We feel it is apt in that it reflects our approach to much that we do.

-1.16 With its roots going back to the ancient administrative area of the Rochford Hundred, the present Council was formed in 1974 from the merger of Rayleigh Urban and Rochford Rural District Councils.
+With its roots going back to the ancient administrative area of the Rochford Hundred, the present Council was formed in 1974 from the merger of Rayleigh Urban and Rochford Rural District Councils.
 The formers' Council Chamber provides the civic base of the authority in Rayleigh while services are managed from offices in Rochford.
-This dichotomy is currently the subject of an accommodation review.
+This dichotomy has been the subject of an accommodation review, with an action plan now in place.

-1.17 There are 14 Town/Parish Councils covering the whole District and a number of District Council Members also serve as Parish Councillors.
+There are 14 Town/Parish Councils covering the whole District and a number of District Council Members also serve as Parish Councillors.

-1.18 Following a review of its ward boundaries in 2001, the size of the Council was reduced from 40 to 39 members.
+Following a review of its ward boundaries in 2001, the size of the Council was reduced from 40 to 39 members.
 All out elections took place in May 2002, and the Conservative Party gained control.
 For a number of years before then a series of minority administrations involving the Liberal Democrat Party, Labour Party and Independents ran the Authority.
 Nevertheless, during that time, there was a significant degree of consensus and ownership across the Parties on a large number of issues.
-Examples include the renewal of the leisure contract; the work concerning the refuse collection, street cleansing and grounds maintenance contracts, and the town centre enhancement schemes.
-A considerable degree of consensus remains within the Council today.
+Examples include the renewal of the leisure contract, the work concerning the refuse collection, street cleansing and grounds maintenance contracts, and the town centre enhancement schemes.

-1.19 Following the May 2002 elections, the Council returned to the system of election by thirds with elections in 2003, 2004 and 2006.
+Following the May 2002 elections, the Council returned to the system of election by one third with elections in 2003, 2004 and 2006.
 The current Member composition is as follows: